aws-samples/cfn101-workshop/workshop/content/introduction/_index.md

 This workshop is split into multiple parts based on the skill level (Basic, Intermediate, Advanced) and focus (Templates, Operations).

 The **Basic part** introduces basic CloudFormation concepts.
 The  **Intermediate** part will teach you about more advanced CloudFormation features.
-Finally, the **Advanced** part will dive deep into topics such as Custom resources, Modules and Resource types.

 In the **Basic part** part you will: